njordhov/droidbox/README.md

     ssh 192.168.1.1

-Use the ip adress from above in place of 192.168.1.1
+Use the ip adress from the install in place of 192.168.1.1

-## Install Emacs

-Alternatively your editor of choice.

-    sudo apt-get install emacs ; sudo apt-get update

-## Install Maven

-    sudo apt-get install maven

-## Generate Key

-Generate a key for releases:

-    mkdir ~/.android/
-    keytool -genkey -v -keystore ~/.android/debug.keystore -storepass android -alias androiddebugkey -keypass android -dname "CN=Android Debug,O=Android,C=US" -keyalg RSA -keysize 2048

-Later you can use the path to the key in the profile.clj file.

 ## Final Steps